Backas03/Backas03/README.md

 # Welcome 👋
-I'm Backas03, a backend developer based in the Republic of Korea.
+I'm Backas, a backend developer based in the Republic of Korea.

 ## About
 * Backend-focused development